Mehdi-Haned/Basic-SIR-model-with-sliders-/README.md

 - this uses the following modules: Matpllotlib(for plotting), scipy(for solving equations), and Numpy (for using arrays) make sure you have all of these before you run the code.

--Keep in mind that I am not an expert; I am starting university at the time of making this so I dont know much. if you see any glaring mistakes then please feel free to message me.
+- Keep in mind that I am not an expert; I am starting university at the time of making this so I dont know much. if you see any glaring mistakes then please feel free to message me.